Generic Name: glyburide and metformin hydrochloride

 Keep Glucovance and all medicines out of the reach of children.

-If you have questions or problems, talk with your doctor or other healthcare provider.
-You can ask your doctor or pharmacist for the information about Glucovance that is written for healthcare professionals.
-Medicines are sometimes prescribed for purposes other than those listed in a patient information leaflet.
+Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
 Do not use Glucovance for a condition for which it was not prescribed.
-Do not share your medicine with other people.
+Do not give Glucovance to other people, even if they have the same symptoms you have.
+It may harm them.

 Glucovance® is a registered trademark of Merck Santé S.A.S., a subsidiary of Merck KGaA of Darmstadt, Germany.
 Licensed to Bristol-Myers Squibb Company.